The Gables Mystery

 The Gables Mystery is a 1938 British crime film directed by Harry Hughes and starring Francis L. Sullivan, Antoinette Cellier and Leslie Perrins.
-It is an adaptation of the play The Man at Six by Jack Celestin and Jack DeLeon, previously made into a 1931 film of the same title which was also directed by Hughes.
+It was written by Hughes, adapted from the 1929 play The Man at Six by Jack Celestin and Jack DeLeon, previously made into a 1931 film of the same title which was also directed by Hughes.
 It was shot at Welwyn Studios as a quota quickie for release by Metro-Goldwyn-Mayer.

+Preservation status

+The British Film Institute National Archive holds no stills or ephemera, and no film or video materials.

 Plot

 Police are called to investigate a murder at a country house named The Gables where they find a number of strange characters living.